Frequently Asked Questions (FAQ’s)

 The judging panel request that entrants do not attend so be sure to include lots of supporting evidence and/or a video for your entry.
 The judges will assess your project on its own merit.

 What are the judges looking for?

 Judges assess your project on skill first and foremost, but also look for creativity, passion and potential.

 Will I find out if I’m a finalist?

-Yes, finalists will be announced on the 29th of September.
+Yes, finalists will be announced on October 9.
 The list of finalists will be shared on the ASB Bright Sparks Facebook page and listed on this site.